DylanCa/ideaboard_api/README.md

 - Detailed analytics for both users and repositories

 ### Sidekiq Workers and Webhooks Integration
 *Repos are fetched depending on the owner's contribution type.
 TLDR, if the owner gives the appropriate rights, the data fetched from the repo is almost real-time through webhooks calls.
-Otherwise, it's based on Sidekiq workers which are being run multiple times a day, and update data accordingly.
-Also, there's a "Contribution" mode where users can opt-in to help updating others' repos by automatically authorizing us to use their Github token to fetch their data.*
+Otherwise, it's based on Sidekiq workers which are being run multiple times a day, and update data accordingly.*

+*However, I faced an issue here: Github GraphQL API is limited to 5000 requests per hour per token, so we are quickly rate-limited since we need to make way, way more than 5000 requests per hour.
+To resolve this problematic, I wrote a solution where I borrow user's tokens and use them depending on their choice (owner = only their repos, contributor = repos where they contributed to, global pool = every repo where a token is needed) so that we are not rate limited anymore.*

 - Sidekiq Workers ran periodically to fetch data
-- Three-tier repository update strategy (owner, contributor, global pools) to fetch Repository Data
+- Three-tier repository update strategy (owner, contributor, global pools) to fetch Github data without being rate-limited.
 - Webhook integration for real-time updates

 ### Comprehensive REST API + Swagger doc